The Light Mod is the first GoPro Hero 8 Black accessory to go on sale

 When the GoPro Hero 8 Black launched in October, it came with the promise of more official accessories – or Mods – to follow.
-The first of these is the Light Mod, which just went on sale in the US for $49.99 (about £38 / AU$72), with availability in other markets to follow soon.
+The first of these is the Light Mod, which just went on sale in the US for $49.99 (about £38).
+Pre-orders have also opened in Australia at AU$84.95 with a January 2020 arrival date, with availability in other markets to follow soon.

 As promised, the Light Mod is able to project up to 200 lumens of light on anything within 3 feet (91 centimeters), and there are actually four brightness settings to pick from.